-(c) By delivering to a commercial parcel delivery company and making or arranging payment of the pertinent fee. (d) By fax transmission, if other forms of service are waived. (e) By e-mail, if other forms of service are waived.
+(c) By delivering to a commercial parcel delivery company and making or arranging payment of the pertinent fee. (d) By fax transmission.
 (7) Service by commission.
-All notices, complaints, petitions, findings of fact, opinions, and orders required to be served by the commission may be served by one of the following methods: (a) In person. (b) By mail, properly addressed with first class postage prepaid. (c) By commercial parcel delivery company. (d) By fax transmission, when a paper copy is simultaneously mailed or tendered to a commercial parcel delivery company. (e) By e-mail if originals are simultaneously mailed or sent by commercial parcel delivery company.
+All notices, complaints, petitions, findings of fact, opinions, and orders required to be served by the commission may be served electronically by email or by one of the following methods: (a) In person. (b) By mail, properly addressed with first class postage prepaid. (c) By commercial parcel delivery company. (d) By fax transmission, when a paper copy is simultaneously mailed or tendered to a commercial parcel delivery company.
 (8) When service is deemed complete.
-Unless otherwise ordered by the commission in a particular proceeding, service is complete as follows: (a) Service by mail is complete when a copy of the document is properly addressed, stamped, and deposited in the United States mail. (b) Service by commercial parcel delivery is complete when the parcel delivery company accepts a copy of the document for delivery. (c) Service by fax transmission is complete when the party receiving service has filed a waiver of service by statutory methods and requested service by fax transmission, and the document being served has been entirely received in the recipient's fax machine. (d) Service by e-mail is complete when the party receiving service has filed a waiver of service by statutory methods and requested service by e-mail, and the document being served has been entirely received at the recipient's designated e-mail address. (e) Proof of service by electronic means.
-Parties effecting service by electronic means are encouraged to secure electronic return receipts or otherwise confirm successful delivery.
+Unless otherwise ordered by the commission in a particular proceeding, service is complete as follows: (a) Service by mail is complete when a copy of the document is properly addressed, stamped, and deposited in the United States mail. (b) Service by commercial parcel delivery is complete when the parcel delivery company accepts a copy of the document for delivery. (c) Service by fax transmission is complete when the party receiving service has filed a waiver of service by statutory methods and requested service by fax transmission, and the document being served has been entirely received in the recipient's fax machine. (d) Service by e-mail is complete when the document being served has been entirely received at the recipient's designated e-mail address. (e) Proof of service by electronic means.
+Parties are encouraged to secure electronic return receipts or otherwise confirm successful delivery.

 480-07-510

 Testimony and exhibits.
-The company must file with the commission nineteen paper copies of all testimony and exhibits that the company intends to present as its direct case if the filing is suspended and a hearing held, unless the commission preapproves the filing of fewer copies.
-In addition, the company must provide one electronic copy of all filed material in the format identified in WAC 480-07-140(6).
-Material that the company has not produced under its direction and control and that is not reasonably available to it in electronic format, such as generally available copyrighted published material, need not be provided in electronic format.
+The company must file with the commission one electronic copy of all testimony and exhibits that the company intends to present as its direct case if the filing is suspended and a hearing held, in the format identified in WAC 480-07-140(6) and must supplement the electronic copy with ten paper copies of such testimony and exhibits, unless the commission preapproves the filing of fewer copies.
+In addition, Material that the company has not produced under its direction and control and that is not reasonably available to it in electronic format, such as generally available copyrighted published material, need not be provided in electronic format.
 The company must serve a copy of the materials filed under this section on public counsel at the time of filing with the commission in any proceeding in which public counsel will appear.
 The utility must provide an exhibit that includes a results-of-operations statement showing test year actual results and the restating and pro forma adjustments in columnar format supporting its general rate request.
 The utility must also show each restating and pro forma adjustment and its effect on the results of operations.
 The testimony must include a written description of each proposed restating and pro forma adjustment describing the reason, theory, and calculation of the adjustment.